-Isabelle has also continued her involvement with us after graduating high school.
+Isabelle has also continued her involvement with us after graduating high school, helping out at some meetings and scouting at events.
 She attends Queen’s University for Applied Mathematics and Mechanical Engineering.

-He is now studying Chemical Engineering at the University of Ottawa.
+He went on to study Chemical Engineering at the University of Ottawa.

 With autonomous modes being so prevalent in FRC, we were lucky to have Michael on as one of our programmers during his time on the team.
 These programs allowed us to reach a higher level of success, especially when he was then behind the glass as our operator during competition.